onlabsorg/swan-js/docs/swan.md

 - `{a:1, b:2, c:3}("b", "c")` returns `(2, 3)`

-When `F` is a Namespace and `X` is a name defined in its parent namespace, the application operation returns `undefined('Mapping')`.
+When `F` is a Namespace and `X` is a name defined in its parent namespace, the application operation returns `Undefined('Mapping')`.
 In other words, the application operation gives access only to the `own` names of a namespace and not to the inherited names.